 For a quarter century, Florida has been a national leader in expanding choice.
-Forty-five percent of students in K-12 - more than 1.5 million - now attend something other than their zoned neighborhood schools, up from 10% 30 years ago.
+Forty-nine percent of students in K-12 - 1.6 million - now attend something other than their zoned neighborhood schools, up from 10% 30 years ago.
 This includes both district and non-district options.
 Consider:

 - Charter schools.
 Florida opened the door to charter schools in 1996, and now ranks No. 3 nationally in both enrollment and number of schools.
-In 2019-20, Florida had 329,216 charter school students. - Private school choice.
+In 2021-22, Florida had 361,939 charter school students. - Private school choice.
 Florida has the most diverse array of private school choice in America.
-The Florida Tax Credit Scholarship and Family Empowerment Scholarship for Educational Options serve more than 150,000 low-income and working class students..
+The Florida Tax Credit Scholarship and Family Empowerment Scholarship for Educational Options serve more than 180,000 low-income and working class students.
 Florida also offers scholarships for students with disabilities as well as students who were bullied or assaulted in school. - Education savings accounts.
 In 2014, Florida created the Gardiner Scholarship, an education savings account (ESA) for students with special needs.
-Now called the Family Empowerment Scholarship for Students with Unique Abilities, the scholarship will serve more than 22.000 in 2021-22. - Florida Virtual School.
-FLVS was a pioneer when it was created in 1997, and in the midst of the pandemic, it is as cutting edge as ever.
-It now serves more than 200,000 students each year, and it boosted capacity this year so it could serve up to 2.7 million students. - Voluntary Pre Kindergarten.
+Now called the Family Empowerment Scholarship for Students with Unique Abilities, the scholarship serves more than 65,000 students in 2022-23. - Florida Virtual School.
+FLVS was a pioneer when it was created in 1997, now serves more than 240,000 students and it boosted capacity so it could serve up to 2.7 million students. - Voluntary Pre Kindergarten.
 Created by constitutional amendment in 2002, VPK now serves about 170,000 students each year, 80 percent of them in private preschools. - District choice programs.
 Florida school districts are major drivers of choice, offering magnet schools, career academies, dual enrollment, IB programs and more.
 In the Miami-Dade school district, more than 70 percent of students are now in choice programs.